-As of June 30, 2022, we had \$8.3 million in cash and cash equivalents compared to \$5.3 million at June 30, 2021.
-Our primary sources of liquidity and capital resources during the year ended June 30, 2022 were cash provided by operations as well as net borrowings under our Senior Secured Credit Facility.
-Our primary uses of liquidity and capital resources for the year ended June 30, 2022 were acquisitions of oil and natural gas properties and cash dividend payments to our common stockholders.
-As of June 30, 2022, working capital was \$6.1 million, a decrease of \$5.4 million from working capital of \$11.5 million as of June 30, 2021.
+As of June 30, 2023, we had no borrowings outstanding on our Senior Secured Credit Facility and \$11.0 million in cash and cash equivalents compared to \$21.3 million of borrowings on our Senior Secured Credit Facility and \$8.3 million in cash and cash equivalents at June 30, 2022.
+Our primary sources of liquidity and capital resources during the year ended June 30, 2023 were cash provided by operations and the unused portion of our Senior Secured Credit Facility.
+Our primary uses of liquidity and capital resources for the year ended June 30, 2023 were repayments on our Senior Secured Credit Facility, cash dividend payments to our common stockholders, common stock repurchases, and capital expenditures on our existing oil and natural gas properties.
+As of June 30, 2023, working capital was \$8.9 million, an increase of \$2.8 million from working capital of \$6.1 million as of June 30, 2022.

 The Senior Secured Credit Facility has a maximum capacity of \$50.0 million subject to a borrowing base determined by the lender based on the value of our oil and natural gas properties.
-The Senior Secured Credit Facility has a current borrowing base of \$50.0 million, with \$21.3 million drawn as of June 30, 2022.
-Since year-end, we have paid down another \$9.0 million under our Senior Secured Credit Facility and as of August 31, 2022, we have \$12.3 million outstanding.
-The Senior Secured Credit Facility is secured by substantially all of our reserves associated with our oil and natural gas properties and matures on April 9, 2024.
+The Senior Secured Credit Facility has a current borrowing base of \$50.0 million.
+The Senior Secured Credit Facility is secured by substantially all of our oil and natural gas properties and matures on April 9, 2026.

-Any future borrowings bear interest, at our option, at either the London Interbank Offered Rate ("LIBOR") plus 2.75% or the Prime Rate, as defined under the Senior Secured Credit Facility, plus 1.0%.
+Borrowings bear interest, at our option, at either the SOFR plus 2.80% or the Prime Rate, as defined under the Senior Secured Credit Facility, plus 1.0%.
+For the year ended June 30, 2023, the weighted average interest on our borrowings was 5.25%.
 The Senior Secured Credit Facility contains covenants requiring the maintenance of (i) a total leverage ratio of not more than 3.00 to 1.00, (ii) a current ratio of not less than 1.00 to 1.00, and (iii) a consolidated tangible net worth of not less than \$40.0 million, each as defined in the Senior Secured Credit Facility.
-It also contains other customary affirmative and negative covenants and events of default.
-As of June 30, 2022, we were in compliance with all covenants under the Senior Secured Credit Facility.
+It also contains other customary affirmative and negative covenants, including a hedging covenant discussed below, and events of default.
+As of June 30, 2023, we were in compliance with all covenants under the Senior Secured Credit Facility.

-We are currently working on our annual redetermination with MidFirst Bank.
-We expect that our borrowing base will remain at \$50.0 million and the Margined Collateral Value, as defined in the Ninth Amendment to the Senior Secured Credit Facility, will be set at \$125.0 million.
+On May 5, 2023, we entered into the Tenth Amendment to the Senior Secured Credit Facility.
+This amendment, among other things, extended the maturity of our Senior Secured Credit Facility to April 9, 2026, converted our benchmark interest rate from LIBOR to SOFR plus a credit spread adjustment of 0.05%, and modified the Margined Collateral Value, as defined in the Ninth Amendment to the Senior Secured Credit Facility, to \$95.0 million.
 We are required to enter into hedges on a rolling 12-month basis when the borrowings under the Senior Secured Credit Facility exceed 25% of the Margined Collateral Value.
-Based on the current amount outstanding, the utilization percentage under the required hedging covenant is below the minimum utilization threshold of 25% and as a result we are not required to enter into additional hedges at this time.
+The required amount of hedged oil and natural gas production is related to the amount of borrowings outstanding.
 At each redetermination, our Margined Collateral Value takes into account the estimated value of our oil and natural gas properties, proved developed reserves, total indebtedness, and other relevant factors consistent with customary oil and natural gas lending criteria.